roytam1/palemoon27/js/src/doc/Debugger/Debugger-API.md

 - [Showing how many objects different call paths allocate.][tut alloc log]

-## Gecko-specific features
+## Goanna-specific features

-While the `Debugger` core API deals only with concepts common to any JavaScript implementation, it also includes some Gecko-specific features:
+While the `Debugger` core API deals only with concepts common to any JavaScript implementation, it also includes some Goanna-specific features:

-- [Global tracking][global] supports debugging all the code running in a Gecko instance at once---the 'chrome debugging' model.
+- [Global tracking][global] supports debugging all the code running in a Goanna instance at once---the 'chrome debugging' model.
 - [Object wrapper][wrapper] functions help manipulate object references that cross privilege boundaries.